Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 • routine training

-• managing a dog that wants companionship
+• managing a dog that is looking for affection

-How to Evaluate a Puppy or Source Responsibly
+How To Evaluate A Puppy Or Source Responsibly

 Questions to Ask Before Committing